eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

 }
 ```

-Now we can detect when a Smartcard is presented in the field, we can proceed to card application selection and data reading.
+Now we can detect when a SmartCard is presented in the field, we can proceed to card application selection and data reading.

 ## Handling a Calypso PO